xmartlabs/blog/_posts/2022-06-03-Choosing-the-right-Blockchain-for-your-next-NFT.md

 Coinmarketcap top 20 blockchains with smart contract support

 Beyond the top 20, the market cap and volume are pretty low, and so is the community.
-It can be risky to use anything out of the top 20.
+It can be risky to use anything that’s not in the top 20.

 However, if you are the first in an ecosystem to launch some NFT solution, they could help you with initial sales, promotion, gain traction, and hype momentum.